The reindeer (Rangifer tarandus tarandus) is a half-mite animal that has adapted to very arctic conditions.

 The reindeer has adapted well to winter conditions, since the coat cover hairs are hollow and therefore very well insulated.
 In the reindeer feet, there is a very effective blood circulation and within the bone, oil acid that functions like antifreeze – so the reindeer feet stay warm.

-What does a reindeer eat?
+What reindeer eat?

 In the winter time, reindeer digs lichen, sparrows and wavy hair-grass from under the snow.
 When the snow cover thickens and it is difficult to dig out the food underneath the snow, they also eat lichen growing on trees.